Frequently Asked Questions

 8. How many teams can compete from each school?

-There is no limit on the number of teams any school, organization, or association may bring to their respective regional competition.
-However, only two teams from the same school, organization, or association may advance on to the state competition, if eligible.
-The Georgia Envirothon reserves the right to raise or limit the number of teams that can participate at regional and state competitions should any unforeseen circumstances arise related to space or fairness etc.
+There is no limit on the number of teams any school, organization, or association may bring to the competition.
+The Georgia Envirothon reserves the right to raise or limit the number of teams that can participate at competitions should any unforeseen circumstances arise related to space or fairness etc.

 9. How many students comprise a team competing at the Georgia Envirothon?